 Mr. Beard has served as Board Chairman since 2005 and held the position of Lead Independent Director from August 2002 until that position was merged into his position as Chairman.
 Mr. Beard is currently a partner in the Zeughauser Group, consultants to the legal industry.
 Mr. Beard is a retired former partner of the law firm of Gibson, Dunn & Crutcher LLP.
-He joined the firm in 1964, served as Chairman of the firm from April 1991 until December 2001, and was also its Managing Partner from April 1991 until he joined the Board.
+He joined the firm in 1964, served as Chairman of the firm from April 1991 until December 2001, and was also its Managing Partner from April 1991 until mid-1997.
+Mr. Beard served as the Company's general outside counsel from 1998 until he joined the Board.
 Mr. Beard also served as a board member of Javo Beverage Company from 2004 until 2011 and as a board member of Document Sciences Corporation from 2004 until 2008 when it was sold.
 He received his law degree in 1964 from Yale Law School.